 Producing educational content for patients can be a tall order, especially when a therapy is new and the results are far from guaranteed.
 While physician-investigators tend to have longer office visits and work more closely with patients to explain the treatment strategy and answer questions, the process of being a patient facing complex medical decisions can be exhausting.
 Returning home to read a binder of information — much of which contains frightening disclaimers — can add to the burden.

-With recorded video, doctors can give patients and their loved ones as much or as little information as they need, in a way that respects their cognitive and emotional loads.
+With on-demand videos, doctors can give patients and their loved ones as much or as little information as they need, in a way that respects their cognitive and emotional loads.

 Furthermore, even in the best circumstances, the human brain is extremely limited in its ability to retain information.
 That challenge is even greater for patients experiencing fatigue or are impaired by toxicity from chemo or radiation therapy.
 With on-demand video, patients can watch part or all of the video content at their convenience, and repeat the videos as many times as necessary.
 And with comprehensive video search functionality, patients don’t even need to remember where or are in which video the content they need is located — a quick keyword entry is all that’s required in order to be taken to the relevant point in the timeline.

 For some patients, having access to the most authoritative members of the research team is important, but having the voice of the local investigator can make it a more personal experience.
-In the past, recording video meant hiring a professional videographer, producer, and editor, something that might be out of reach for an individual physician.
-Today, however, simple webcam and software-based recording mean that anyone, even a doctor pressed for time, can quickly and conveniently record video from their office or home.
+In the past, recording a video meant hiring a professional videographer, producer, and editor, something that might be out of reach for an individual physician.
+Today, however, simple webcam and software-based video recording software enables anyone, even a doctor pressed for time, to quickly and conveniently record a video from their office or home.
 In the world of clinical trials, patients and their loved ones want authoritative information and a connection to their doctor — Hollywood production values simply aren’t essential.

 For both study recruitment, and ensuring patients keep on trial, recording video blogs, interviews, and short vignettes with more seasoned patients on the trial can help comfort and inform those just coming on board.
 For those patients who are asked to share their stories with others, the invitation to help may make them feel more valued as an individual.
 Of course, trial coordinators and medical professionals can edit these segments to cut any content that might be dangerous or fall outside the bounds of regulatory compliance.

 It’s no secret: clinical trials are expensive.
-There are heavy costs associated not only with the development and delivery of treatment, but with retaining participants as well.
+There are heavy costs associated not only with the development and delivery of treatment but also with retaining participants.
 Patients leave trials, or stop adhering to treatment, for any number of reasons.
 By instilling confidence in patients and providing them with information, many of these trial dropouts can be prevented.

-With video that can be quickly recorded and shared through a video content management system, doctors, trial coordinators, and patient ambassadors can respond to patients’ concerns and frequently asked questions.
-From coping with side effects, to finding emotional support, to knowing when to alter the treatment regimen, patients who understand that they have an active role to play in their treatment are more likely to complete the trial per design.
+With video that can be quickly recorded and shared in a secure online video library, doctors, trial coordinators, and patient ambassadors can respond to patients’ concerns and frequently asked questions.
+From coping with side effects to finding emotional support, to knowing when to alter the treatment regimen, patients who understand that they have an active role to play in their treatment are more likely to complete the trial per design.

 By building a library of this “soft content” on video, the research team can demonstrate their commitment to patients as individuals while unblocking patient concerns that stand in the way of trial completion.